The Alignment Archive

-Gate 01 teaches the base law of power architecture: before you study nations, corporations, labor systems, markets, or media narratives, you must learn to read where leverage forms.
+Before you study nations, corporations, labor systems, markets, or media narratives, you have to learn where leverage forms.

 Most people read power through visible force.